sambthompson/spd/Readme.txt

     output RIB, and I didn't add it because of the nature of this package.
-    I'm assuming if anyone wants to render to screen or file, they'll be able to add the line in themselves, i.e.: Display "balls.tif" "tiff" "rgba"
+    I'm assuming if anyone wants to render to screen or file, they'll be able to add the line in themselves, i.e.: Display "balls.tif" "tiff" "rgba" Version 3.15 (unofficial) released December, 2012 - Changes from Sam Thompson;
+    A consolidation of patches and fixes applied separately since mid '90s, as part of support for benchmarking personal RT project "Arise".
+Added support for compilation under Windows with more recent VisualC and MinGW environments as well as clang under MacOSX.
+Numerous small bug fixes and tweaks to reduce compiler noise.
+Larger fixes for issues with torus output for RIB, sombrero (height field) output for PLG (REND386), delayed output code for NURBS and discs (affecting RTrace 8.0.0 and PLG formats), texture instancing for efficiency (affecting RTrace) and database naming/size globals, in preparation for adding support for Arise's description language.
+Loaded versions 3.4, 3.6, 3.12 - 3.14 to DVCS and released on Web.

 -end-